cocobaco/learn-git/readme.txt

 	git status
 8. commit with a message:
 	git commit -m 'write about what you have done'
-9. push the files to github:
+9. push the files to github (may use other branch name): git push origin master
-	git push
 10. create a new branch
 	git branch new_branch
 11. switch branch